 Here’s the part where I try and condense the fullness of my existence into a paragraph that makes me sound interesting enough for you to pay attention.
 Let’s start off with the fact that my name is Jendella, I’m twenty-something years old and live in south London, but I’m originally from Birmingham.

 At the moment I’m finishing up a long-term project called Young Motherhood, and I write for Black Ballad.
 Previously I’ve been a columnist for Media Diversified, MTV UK, and Christian Today as well as had work featured in The Guardian, The Metro, The Voice Newspaper, and on London Live and OH TV.
 My work has been exhibited across the UK, most recently at the House of Commons and Birmingham Museum & Art Gallery, and once it even made it’s way over to Canada!

-I’m a TEDx speaker who has appeared on BBC Radio, as well as speaking at conferences and universities.
-I have a monthly podcast with my homie Tols, aptly named Tols x Jendella, and I have a pet project/photoblog called South of the River that you might be interested in.
+I’m a TEDx speaker who has appeared on BBC Radio 4’s Women’s Hour, as well as speaking at conferences and universities.
+Extra-curricular activities include a podcast with my homie Tols, aptly named Tols x Jendella, and a pet project/photoblog called South of the River.

 too so many books.

 A chronicle of my work, thoughts, interests, and diversions.

 Get in Touch